SBJson/SBJson/Readme.md

 The *InstallDocumentation.sh* script allows you to generate [API documentation][api] from the source and install it into Xcode, so it's always at your fingertips.
 (This script requires [Doxygen][] to be installed.)
 After running the script from the top-level directory, open Xcode's documentation window and search for SBJson.
 (You might have to close and re-open Xcode for the changes to take effect.)

-### TweetStream Example Project
+### Example Projects

+These can be found in the Examples folder in the distribution.
-An example project showing how to use the new streaming functionality to interact with Twitter's multi-document streams.
+* TweetStream: An exampleshowing how to use the new streaming functionality to interact with Twitter's multi-document streams.
 This also shows how to link to the iOS static lib rather than having to copy the classes into your project.

-### DisplayPretty Example Project

-A small Mac example project showing how to link to an external JSON framework rather than copying the sources into your project.
+* DisplayPretty: A small Mac example project showing how to link to an external JSON framework rather than copying the sources into your project.
 This is a fully functional (though simplistic) application that takes JSON input from a text field and presents it nicely formatted into another text field.

 Features also present in previous versions
 ------------------------------------------